czi-catalystproject/hub-champion-training/episodes/server_resources.md

 In this example, we will look at the server options available on the [Community Showcase Hub](https://showcase.2i2c.cloud).

 :::{note}
 Server options presented can vary for different hubs.
-Nevertheless, the number of CPU cores and RAM available is always clearly stated and the principles for selecting the optimum server resources for your computational work described in this section can still be applied.
+Nevertheless, the number of CPU cores and RAM available is always clearly stated and the principles for selecting the optimal server resources for your computational work described in this section can still be applied.

 :::

-:::{figure} ../media/episodes/server_resources/server_options.png
+:::{image} ../media/episodes/server_resources/server_options.png
 :width: 100%
 :alt: Screenshot showing a list of server options available on the Community Showcase Hub.

-Screenshot showing a list of server options available on the [Community Showcase Hub](https://showcase.2i2c.cloud).

 :::